UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To ensure smooth performance for real-time applications like gaming and video calls, keep network jitter under 30 ms.

-• Great (0–30ms): This is the ideal range.
-It offers a smooth experience for competitive gaming, HD video conferencing, and VoIP calls.
+• Great (0–15ms): This is the ideal range.
+It offers an incredibly smooth experience for highly competitive gaming and guarantees your inputs register exactly when you press a button.

-• Acceptable (30–50ms): This is okay for most streaming and browsing.
-You might notice minor hiccups or brief drops in audio quality during calls.
+• Acceptable (30–50ms): This is perfectly okay for most streaming and general browsing.
+You might notice very minor hiccups or brief drops in audio quality during calls, but the connection remains usable.

-• Poor (50ms+): At this level, you will experience noticeable lag.
-Voice calls may sound robotic, and you will likely experience “rubber-banding” in online games.
+• Poor (50ms+): At this level, you will experience highly disruptive lag.
+Voice calls may sound completely robotic, inputs will feel delayed, and you will likely experience significant “rubber-banding” in online games.

-How Jitter Affects Online Gaming (And What’s Good Jitter for Gamers?)
+How Jitter Affects Online Gaming and VoIP Calls

 Infographic showing high jitter causing rubber-banding and listing good jitter speeds for gaming.